A 3D version of ggplot2::stat_density_2d().

 The data to be displayed in this layer.
 Must contain x and y columns with point coordinates.

-The geometric object to use display the data.
-Defaults to GeomPolygon3D for proper 3D depth sorting.
+The statistical transformation to use on the data.
+Defaults to

 Bandwidth vector.
 If